tverma332/python3/Functions/Scope_of_variable/README.md

 main()

-# NOTE : IF we don't use global x in main() then then x would be considered as local variable
+# NOTE : IF we don't use global x in main() then x would also be considered as local variable
 ```